ihayhurst/TurgidLemonMeander/README.md

 Fritzing circut diag image credit Matt Hawkins (probably)

 ## Getting started
+ - Connect the sensor and enable the I2C bus
-As well as the fritzing diagram Matt Hawkins article has useful instructions about enabling the i2c system Info about connecting the sensor to I2c bus https://www.raspberrypi-spy.co.uk/2016/07/using-bme280-i2c-temperature-pressure-sensor-in-python
+As well as the fritzing diagram Matt Hawkins' article has useful instructions about enabling the i2c system and connecting the sensor to I2c bus https://www.raspberrypi-spy.co.uk/2016/07/using-bme280-i2c-temperature-pressure-sensor-in-python

-Install docker and docker-compose on you pi here is a straghtforward guide: https://withblue.ink/2019/07/13/yes-you-can-run-docker-on-raspbian.html but essentially I did
+ - Install docker and docker-compose on you pi here is a straghtforward guide: https://withblue.ink/2019/07/13/yes-you-can-run-docker-on-raspbian.html but essentially I did
 ```
 sudo su -